dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/running-in-cloud-functions.md

 # Why run in cloud functions?
 Use cases and limitations

-## Real time data stream processing
+## Real time data stream processing:

-Real time data ingestion and usage architectures usually take the following steps
+Real time data ingestion and usage architectures usually take the following steps:
 1. Collect raw data in a buffer.
 For this we might use streaming technologies or some ad hoc buffer.
 2. Periodically read the buffer and process the data.
 Here we often use a serverless function that can validate schemas and load the data to the next stage.